Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/intro_slides.md

 ## Learning goals of chapter

 - What is code packaging and which technologies are available to package code
+- What are the various ways in which a Python code can be packaged
-- How is Python code packaged for uploading to PyPI and installation with pip
+- How is the Python Package Index (PyPI) used to distribute Python packages

 ---